Nt45Dev/Terraria-Bingo/README.md

+To download and run:
+Download the Terraria Bingo.7z file and unzip it anywhere you want (Program files, desktop, etc.)
+Open Terraria Bingo\bin\Release\net6.0-windows/Randomizer Bingo.exe

 Welcome to Terraria Bingo!
 The rules are fairly simple and the card is customizable.
 Objectives are generated in a table and your settings will determine what is pulled from the table at what frequency.
 The table will be referred to as the pool.